 We teach the CDTA Acrobatics syllabus.
 A combination of dance and floor routine gymnastics.
 Students will gain strength, flexibility and learn new tricks.
 Students can begin acro the year they enter grade 1, students in grade 4 and up require 1 year experience.

 A triple threat approach (sing, dance & act) to expose students to the exciting world of musical productions.
-Dancers must also be enrolled in a jazz class.
-This class is by invite only.

 We offer Ballet, Jazz, Hip Hop, Contemporary and Highland for grade 8 and up.
 For detailed descriptions please see the above genres.

 A variety of genres will be offered in sessions throughout the season.
 For current or upcoming session information please contact the studio.